We've finally reached our first beta. Please ensure you are using our DNS server.

 • squashfs-tools — for creating the compressed root filesystem

-• parted and gdisk — for GPT partitioning
+• parted and e2fsprogs, dosfstools — for partitioning and filesystem creation

 Cloning and Building